-FORMAT OF THE MENU TO BE COMPILED: (Menu 1-12) Any one item Ci stan /Caup Any one item Meat/ Poultry/ Fish (Main Course) any one item Any one item · · · · · · · · · · · · · · · · · · · Lentils (Dal item) Any one item Design the second se Any one item Vegetable (dry / curry / kofta / korma / kadhietc) Any one item Rice preparation / Roti preparation Any one item Salad / papad / pickle / raita Any one item Sweets (Region wise)
+FORMAT OF THE MENU TO BE COMPILED: (Menu 1-12) 1.
+Starter/Soup Any one item 2.
+Meat/ Poultry/ Fish (Main Course) any one item Any one item 3.
+Lentils (Dal item) Any one item 4.
+Paneer Item Any one item 5.
+Vegetable (dry / curry / kofta / korma / kadhietc) Any one item 6.
+Rice preparation / Roti preparation Any one item 7.
+Salad / papad / pickle / raita Any one item 8.
+Sweets (Region wise) Any one item

-OURSE CODE: BHMCT-403 - 18
+COURSE CODE: BHMCT-403 - 18

-OURSE TITLE: FOOD AND BEVERAGESERVICE OPERATIONS-II (THEORY)
+COURSE TITLE: FOOD AND BEVERAGESERVICE OPERATIONS-II (THEORY)

-OURSE The students will be wen obsandsandintroductionto cheeses
+COURSE The students will be well versed with viticulture and viniculture,

+OUTCOME: Beerproduction,typesofwinesandbeers,brandsandintroductionto cheeses

-UTCOME: Beerproduction, types of wines and beers, or an average of the students will be evaluated on the basis of The performance of the students will be evaluated percent of the total
+EVALUATION: The performance of the students will be evaluated on the basis of

-VALUATION: The performance of the students will be evaluated percent of the total classparticipation, housetests, regularity and assignments carrying 40 percent of the total
+classparticipation, housetests, regularity and assignments carrying 40 percent of the total

-classparticipation, housetests, regularity and assignmentes carrying of a hours duration credit and rest 60 percent through semester end examination of 3 hours duration
+credit and rest 60 percent through semester end examination of 3 hours duration

-CTDUCTIONS The paper will be divided into three parts.
+INSTRUCTIONS The paper will be divided into three parts.

-NSTRUCTIONS The paper will be divided into three parts.
-Part A: There will be ten short answer questions (2 marks each) covering whole
+FOR PAPER Part A: There will be ten short answer questions (2 marks each) covering whole

-OR PAPER ETTING: Syllabus.
+SETTING: Syllabus.
 The total marks for this part will be of 20.

-CTTING:

 Part B: There will be Five questions.
-The student has for this part will be of 20. each) covering the whole Syllabus.
+The student has to be attempt any 4 (5 marks

+each) covering the whole Syllabus.
 The total marks for this part will be of 20.

 Part C : There will be Three questions.
-The student has to be determined
+The student has to be attempt any 2 (10 marks)

 each).
 The total marks for this part will be of 20.

-INIT-I ALCOHOLIC BEVERAGE
+UNIT-I ALCOHOLIC BEVERAGE

-JINI I -1 Introduction and definition
+Introduction and definition

 Production of Alcohol

 Fermentation process

 Distillation process

 Classification with examples

-WINES
+UNIT-II WINES

-UNIT-II o Definition & History
+o Definition & History

 o Classification with examples

-o Table/Still/Natural  Sparkling 🖾 Fortified 🖻
+o Table/Still/Natural 2 Sparkling 2 Fortified 2

 Aromatized

-o Production of each classification o Old World wines (Principal wine regions, wine laws, grapevarieties, production and
+o Production of each classification

+o Old World wines (Principal wine regions, wine laws, grapevarieties, production and

-huand nomos)
+brand names)

+2 France 2 Germany 2 Italy 2 Spain 2 Portugal

-New World Wines (Principal wine regions, which have, gen
+New World Wines (Principal wine regions, wine laws, grape varieties,

-· · · · · · · · · · · · · · · · · · ·
+production and brand names)

-USA  Australia 🖓 India 🖓 Chile 🖉 South Annea Algeria New Death
+USA  Australia 🗈 India 🗈 Chile 🗈 South Africa Algeria New Zealand

 F. Food & Wine Harmony

 G. Storage of wines

-B. Storage of training H. Wine terminology (English & French)
+H. Wine terminology (English & French)

 UNIT-III BEER

 Introduction & Definition

 • Types of Beer

 Production of Beer

-• D. Storage
+D. Storage

-TABLE CHEESE
+UNIT-IV TABLE CHEESE

-UNIT-IV • Introduction
+• Introduction

 • Types

-Deschaption

-Developend Sorriges
+• Production

+Brands and Services

+• Storage

-Storage Food & Beverage Service - Denis Lillicrap
+REFERENCES: Food & Beverage Service - Denis Lillicrap

-REFERENCES • Food & Beverage Service - Denis Innerup

-Food & Beverage Service - Vijay Dhawan Food & Beverage Service - Vijay Dhawan
+Food & Beverage Service - Vijay Dhawan

-Food & heverage Service- Rao J Suhas Food & heverage Service- Rao J Suhas
+Food & beverage Service- Rao J Suhas

-Food & Beverage Service Rule) outlide The Waiter Handbook by Grahm Brown, Publisher: Global Books&Subscription
+• The Waiter Handbook by Grahm Brown, Publisher: Global Books&Subscription

-Service New Delhi Food & Beverage Service Training Mannual-SudhirAndrew, Tata McGraw Hill
+Service New Delhi

+Food & Beverage Service Training Mannual-SudhirAndrew, Tata McGraw Hill